 - For a deeper clean, you can use a 1/3 bleach and 2/3 water solution.

 - Use the high-pressure power washer for tough stains.
 Just ensure your pressure doesn’t exceed 1,500 psi.

 - Make that glass-top dining table shine like the top of the Chrysler Building using a commercial glass cleaner, vinegar, or just plain old water.

 - Clean with an old rag or paper towel for a streak-free, fiber-free finish.

 Whether you left your cushions indoors or outside, it’s time to get them spring-ready.

 - To remove any dirt or debris, use a soft-bristle brush, mild soap, and water.

-- For tougher stains, check out Sunbrella’s Cleaning Chart for guidance.
-Chocolate stains, for instance, get 1/4 cup dishwashing liquid and 1/2 cup hydrogen peroxide per one gallon of water.
+- For chocolate stains, get 1/4 cup dishwashing liquid and 1/2 cup hydrogen peroxide per one gallon of water.

 Other Areas to Clean

 Now’s the time to give your home’s exterior a good scrub.
 While you’re at it, wash those windows.
 Also make sure your backyard fence, any trellises, gardening borders, and other patio features are in good shape.